 Types of Mold: Common Types of Mold That Cause Damage and Pose Health Risks in Your Home or Business

 Mold is a general term that covers a wide variety of airborne fungus that occurs naturally all around us.
 Most types of mold aid in the decomposition of organic material like leaves, wood, and fruits and vegetables in the presence of moisture.
-Carpeting, drywall, and many other building materials are made of organic substances very similar to the natural compounds they decompose.
+Many building materials contain similar organic substances.
+For this reason, mold is likely to grow on carpeting, drywall, wood, fabric, upholstery, paper, cardboard, and other cellulose-based materials within your home.
 If those items remain wet for even just a few hours, it’s possible that mold can move in and thrive.

 The Color of Mold